minhanhn98/AwayWithHarassment/README.md

   dataType: json
 });
 ```
+But make sure that the value being sent is set to the name of "UserSub", if it is not, it may cause issues and will not return anything.
+You should get some kind of error stating that it is looking for another request.
 #Working with Google Cloud Platform
 The project used Python 3 for no other reason than the convenience of the developer, this proved to be quite a challenge as the Standard Environment for the Google App Engine only supported Python 2.
 So the decision was made to use the Flexable Environment.
 If you are unfamilar with the difference between the both of them, I suggest looking into the Google documentation.